 Live-in Caregiver Household Duties

-If you will be (or are considering) privately hiring a live in caregiver – please consider putting a legal contract into place.
+If you will be (or are considering) privately hiring a live in home health aid – please consider putting a legal contract into place.
 Documents such as the Live-In Caregiver Contract (Elderly), provided by FindLegalForms, Inc., lay out the specific duties the caregiver will perform.
 This could include housekeeping and cooking tasks in addition to caring for the senior.